ChrisAntley1/Speak-to-Lichess/README.md

 The Lichess Board API: https://lichess.org/blog/XlRW5REAAB8AUJJ-/welcome-lichess-boards, https://lichess.org/api#tag/Board

 Speak to Lichess is open source.
-Feedback welcome here on Github or sent to speak2lichess@gmail.com
+Feedback welcome here on Github, or sent to speak2lichess@gmail.com

+If you like the app, give it a nice review on the Chrome Web Store!

 ### Known Issues/Other:

-Some users have reported very poor recognition results; this will have to do with the speech recognition software.
-Until the speech recognition provided by Chrome correctly uses the SpeechGrammar interface, this may be a persistent issue.
-The best advice I can give is to keep trying different words until you find a set that the software recognizes more consistently for you, and to make use of the word correction feature.
+Some users have reported very poor recognition results.
+This all depends on how well the speech recognition service interprets your voice.
+To get the best results, make sure to articulate each component of your move clearly and distinctly.
+Keep trying different words until you find a set that the software recognizes consistently.
+And make use of the word correction feature.

-Speech recognition does offer alternative results, which might be used in the future to help the extension more accurately interpret moves.
+The speech recognition service does offer alternative results, which will hopefully be used in the future to help more accurately interpret moves.

 I had plans to port this extension to Firefox, where I somehow got the impression that the SpeechGrammar interface would be correctly referenced as a vocabulary list.
 It turns out that Firefox does not support the Web Speech API's speech recognition service at the moment.